 Hugh Kane & David Walsh

 This Article is not intended as legal advice.
-For further information on security for costs applications, the Commercial Court practice and procedure, landlord and tenant disputes and all general matters relating to legal advice in the context of contentious disputes, please contact our Hugh Kane or David Walsh, details as below.
+For further information on applications for entry to the Commercial Court and/or the Commercial Court’s practice in general please contact our Hugh Kane or David Walsh, details as below.

 Hugh Kane, Partner

 T: 01 672 2233

 David Walsh, Solicitor